 The Company is fully committed to respecting all applicable laws and regulations in countries where business is conducted.

-The Company shall not pursue or continue any relationships with business entities not intent on complying with the principles outlined.
+The Company shall not pursue or continue any relationships with third parties that do not want to comply with the principles outlined.

 2.2 Respect for the Individual

 The Company undertakes to respect the rights, as well as the physical, cultural and moral integrity of all individuals with whom it interacts.
 The Company’s focus on the Individual is articulated through the development of its diverse workforce (direct employees or otherwise), the attention conveyed to needs and demands of customers, the protection and transparency of activities towards shareholders, and the correctness and transparency of interactions with suppliers.